zjrohrbach/rohrbachscience-content/content/publications/btc/index.md

 date: 2026-03-06
 summary: 'The book *Building Thinking Classrooms in Mathematics* by Peter Liljedahl has made waves in the mathematics teaching world over the past several years.
 With a philosophy very similar to that of the Modeling curriculum, Liljedahl&apos;s "Thinking Classroom" methods are built on the idea that "thinking is the precursor to learning."
 I have spent the last two years trying out some of Liljedahl&apos;s methods in my Physics I classes.
 I will discuss how I have been using vertical whiteboards, randomized groupings, and "consolidation from the bottom" to increase engagement and encourage collaboration.'
 tags:
+- energy
-- Energy
+- forces
-- Forces
+- physics
-- Physics
+- presentation
-- Presentation
+- teaching
-- Teaching
+- thinking classrooms
 aliases:
 - /btc/
 ---